SPIN-Research-Group/Spira/README.md

-├── results/                                            # Latency results for each experiment for the artifact evaluation ├── scripts/                                            # Python scripts and utils for the artifact evaluation │   ├── models/                                         # Point cloud networks used in the artifact │   │   ├── minuet/                                     # Point cloud networks using minuet's library │   │   ├── spira/                                      # Point cloud networks using spira's library │   │   └── torchsparse/                                # Point cloud networks using TorchSparse++'s library
+├── results/                                            # Latency results for each experiment for the artifact evaluation ├── scripts/                                            # Python scripts and utils for the artifact evaluation │   ├── models/                                         # Point cloud networks used in the artifact │   │   ├── minuet/                                     # Point cloud networks using Minuet's library │   │   ├── spira/                                      # Point cloud networks using Spira's library │   │   └── torchsparse/                                # Point cloud networks using TorchSparse++'s library
 │   │
 │   ├── ablation_experiment.py                          # Captures latency results for scene ablation study